 On December 23, my co-worker Mark stopped by my desk with two wrapped presents.
 He said: I was shopping for gifts for my nieces and nephews, and I thought about you guys.
 I thought you do not have any family here, and I decided to buy something for your kids.
 They are learning to speak English; these books will help them.
 Those were talking books with buttons – when you press a button by the word, the book would say it.
 Even to this day can’t remember this moment without tears in my eyes.

 That evening, when I was at home, my neighbors’ daughter knocked at my door.
 The neighbor was Frau Traudel; there will be a story about her in this journal, and her daughter Margit was married to a lawyer and lived in Evanston.
 She brought her presents to us: a Lego set for Vlad, don’t remember what for Anna, and a tiny box of Fannie May chocolates for me.
-I carefully unwrapped the presents because I need to reuse the wrapping paper.
+I carefully unwrapped the presents because I wanted to reuse the wrapping paper.
 Val was flying to Saint-Petersburg the next day, and I asked him to deliver a present for Igor.
 I put some of the Alladin action figures which were donated to my kids by other co-workers and wrapped the box with the saved wrapping paper.